iamrameshtk/rk-utils/gcp-utils/res_readme.md

 The script handles various error scenarios:

+- Missing environment variables
+- Authentication failures
 - Missing permissions
 - Resource dependencies
 - API rate limits
-- Authentication failures
 - Network issues

 ## Best Practices

 - Always run with `--dry-run` first to see what would be deleted
-- Use the least privileged token necessary for the operation
+- Ensure your access token has the minimum required permissions
 - Consider backing up critical data before running the script
 - Use the per-resource confirmation to selectively clean up your project
 - Use the "all" option only after reviewing the initial resources